 A young woman from Boroughmuir High School in my constituency wrote to me ahead of the school climate strikes, calling for politicians to prioritise wind and tidal power over nuclear and fossil fuels.
 The Scottish Government are trying to do that, but until such time as we become independent, we require the UK Government’s assistance.
 Can the Minister tell me when the Government will reverse their policy of prioritising new nuclear plants and putting the kybosh on tidal power in Scotland?

 I will not correct the hon. and learned Lady on too many things, but we have a mixed, diverse energy supply, which is decarbonising very rapidly.
 We have not put the kybosh on tidal.
 In fact, we invested the same amount in R&D funding for tidal as we did with any other technology; it is just that other renewables have out-competed it much more rapidly.
-However, I was pleased to meet the renewable energy council and cross-party support recently to see what more we can do to support that.
+However, I was pleased to meet the renewable energy council with cross-party support recently to see what more we can do to support that.
 I believe that nuclear has a part to play.
 It is part of our zero-carbon future.
 We have a nuclear sector deal and it is an incredibly productive industry for the United Kingdom.

 I welcome what the Minister had to say on our cleanest and greenest year for electricity yet and her approach to the Committee on Climate Change, but does she share some of my concerns about the goals of Extinction Rebellion?
-This is an organisation that has pledged to take non-violent direct action but whose co-founder was arrested on charges of criminal damage against corporate headquarters.
+This is an organisation that has pledged to take non-violent direct action but whose co-founder was arrested on charges of criminal damage against a corporate headquarters.
 To what extent are the Government also looking at how we can mitigate the potentially violent actions of this movement?

 My hon.
 Friend is right to point out that we should be able to have a civilised, important and strong debate about our aims.
 It is challenging, though, to see that there are acts of violence or acts of criminal damage.
-I am also aware that no political party or campaigning organisation is endorsing one of the key asks of Extinction Rebellion, which is a net-zero emissions target by 2025.
+I am also aware that no political party or campaigning organisation is endorsing one of the key asks of Extinction Rebellion, which is a net zero emissions target by 2025.
 It is simply not something that can be delivered.
 It is right to have that challenge, but we have to be able to take what we do best in this country, which is to have a civilised debate, and apply it to the most important issue of our time.

 The Minister mentioned her international influence in relation to reducing carbon emissions.
 The USA is one of the biggest CO2 polluters in the world.
 Can she ask the Prime Minister to use all her influence when President Trump comes to the UK to get the US to recommit to its obligations from the Paris summit and to set up a climate emergency in the USA to tackle global warming?

 The hon.
 Gentleman raises an important point, but despite the rhetoric, the US’s decarbonisation record is very good.
 In fact, it cut its carbon intensity by 3.7% for the year ending in 2017, which is well ahead of the global average and, indeed, well ahead of the EU’s average.
 He will know that this is about not just federal actions, but the actions of states, cities and companies.
-The We Are Still In coalition, which is hugely accelerating work on decarbonisation action—for example, the net-zero targets of the state of California—is delivering real change in the United States, and we should celebrate that.
+The We Are Still In coalition, which is hugely accelerating work on decarbonisation action—for example, the net zero targets of the state of California—is delivering real change in the United States, and we should celebrate that.

 I, too, had the honour of meeting Greta Thunberg at the parliamentary leaders’ roundtable discussions this morning.
 I would like to put on record my thanks to all the youth climate change activists who have succeeded in putting climate change at the top of the agenda.